 We request that you not wear any form of perfume or scented cosmetics to the clinic.
 These odors can potentially trigger allergic reactions for other clients.
 We truly appreciate your understanding and cooperation in this matter.

 Remember when you were in school, each subject required several classes per week, plus homework?
 Absorbing and integrating new information requires repetition, reinforcement, and practice.

 Advanced Movement Training is learning-based.
 As a rule of thumb, you should plan on two or three sessions per week for at least three weeks.
-However, the actual duration of your program and frequency of sessions will depend on your individual learning style and speed.
+In cases of extreme neurological difficulties (e.g. stroke), having a lesson every day may work best.

 - All major credit cards